 Parents are asked to call the UME office (789-8098) if their child is going to miss school or is ill.
 If a telephone is not available, a signed and dated note on the day the child returns to school will be acceptable.
 School personnel will call home each time a child is not in school.
 Absences not excused in a timely manner by a parent telephone call or note will be considered unexcused.

 Any student arriving late for school must check in at the office for attendance, lunch count, and to obtain a classroom late pass.
 Parents are asked to send a note or make a telephone call to excuse a tardy.

 Out of Boundary Attendance

 Students are expected to attend the school that has been designated by the UCSD#1 boundary map.
 The priority for each elementary school is to serve students (within the designated boundaries) with the best education possible.
 One way to do that is to keep class sizes small.
 It will be the decision of the principal to accept out of area students.
-Many times that decision cannot be made until August/ September when school has begun.
+This decision cannot be made until August/September when school has begun.
 The principal will contact you in August regarding your request.
 Parents will write a short letter of request to the principal requesting out of area attendance with one of the above reasons.
 Because transportation can become a conflict, (student attendance, tardiness, early dismissal, behavioral concerns, or being picked up later than ten minutes after dismissal), the principal can transfer the student to the “area” school where the residence has been determined.
 The purpose for any action—quality education.

 Homework can be one appropriate means of practicing or applying learned concepts and skills.
 Therefore, if homework is assigned by a teacher, it will have a definite purpose.
 Parent supervision of and assistance with homework is greatly appreciated.
 Parents having concerns about homework should feel free to contact the teacher or principal.
 All students are encouraged to read at least 20 minutes every night.